mctrinh/mctrinh/README.md

 🏦 I am a researcher at <a href="https://msdl.jbnu.ac.kr/" target="blank">MSDL</a>, Jeonbuk National University, South Korea.

-🌱 Research interests: computational mechanics, DNA origami, and AI.
+🌱 Research interests: Computational mechanics, DNA origami, and AI.

 ⚡ More about me at <a href="https://trinhminhchien.com/" target="_blank">trinhminhchien.com</a>